 The brain needs a continuous supply of glucose from the blood in order to function properly.
 When glucose levels drop (as in hypoglycemia) the brain is one of the first organs affected, resulting in symptoms such as headache, migraine, confusion, nausea, sweating, faintness, and hypothermia (low body temperature).
 To prevent low blood glucose levels, eat small and frequent low-sugar meals, never miss breakfast or skip meals, and eat a healthy afternoon snack to appease hunger.

 This condition results from a decrease in total body water content due to less intake or greater fluid loss.
 In a recent study on nearly 400 participants, the most common symptoms of dehydration were dry lips (87%), thirst (84%), and dry tongue (76%).
 An estimated 41% experience headache/dizziness.
 Being dehydrated can also undermine weight loss because the body may mistake thirst for hunger.
-Stay well-hydrated by drinking 80-100 oz. of water a day.
+We recommend staying well-hydrated by drinking 80-100 oz. of water a day.

 Aspartame and sucralose are well tolerated by many people, but they can trigger headaches in a small percentage of people according to research studies.
 If aspartame and other artificial sweeteners are a headache trigger for you, avoid foods that include them.
 Sugar-free beverages may not have calories, but they can sabotage diets.
 While natural sweeteners activate food reward pathways in the brain, artificial sweeteners don’t fully activate these pathways, leaving people feeling unsatisfied and increasing their appetite.